 Hot “Heat” Approach & When To Apply It

 Most reviews indicate that heat is good for relieving back pain, especially when it is severe.
 This is because the heat helps to focus on the trigger points and also calms the nervous system.

-The best orthopaedic doctor at our centre notes that heat or hot packs are excellent when it comes to treating muscles and stress.
+The best orthopedic doctor at our center notes that heat or hot packs are excellent when it comes to treating muscles and stress.
 A patient with back pain can use a bath to relax the back.
 Other ways of using the heat approach are through applying hot water bottles or heating pads.
 While using the pads and bottles, it’s best that you wrap them in a towel to prevent further injuries to the back.

 Many people report positive reviews about this particular system of alleviating back pain.

 Cold “Ice” Approach & When To Apply It

 This approach is recommended for injuries that are commonly obtained during sports activities.
 The cold approach won’t cure back pain, but it is a good approach to dealing with swelling muscles and pain after an injury.

 Using the cold packs in the real sense lowers the inflammation of the damaged tissue and is a good alternative for medicines.
 Patients can use actual ice packs or wrap the ice blocks in a towel and then apply it to the affected back region.